3rd grade Math tutor

 Model Method for Addition and Subtraction

-Parveen taught about 1 month ago
+Parveen taught 3 months ago

 The student practiced solving systems of linear equations using the elimination method.
 They worked through several examples, focusing on manipulating equations to eliminate one variable and then solving for the remaining variable.
 The importance of checking solutions by substituting the values back into the original equations was emphasized.